-Your kidneys remove waste and fluid from your blood to make urine.
-Sometimes, when you have too much of certain wastes and not enough fluid in your blood, these wastes can build up and stick together in your kidneys.
+Your kidneys remove waste and fluid from your blood to make urine (pee).
+Sometimes, when you have too much waste and not enough fluid in your blood, these wastes can build up and stick together in your kidneys.
 These clumps of waste are called kidney stones.

-- What are the treatments for kidney stones?
+What are the causes and risk factors of kidney stones?

 What are the symptoms of kidney stones?